marcin-mazurek/today-i-learned/security/notes-from-web-apps-security-training.md

   * `site:example.com ...` - looking for a keyword on a particular website
   * `intitle:index.of ...` - looking for a directory index
   * [Bing](https://bing.com) also allows to search by IP: eg. `ip:192.30.252.153 ...` searches for pages hosted on GitHub Pages hosting
+* **Web Server Fingerprinting** - recognizing/guessing the server engine (and possibly version) based on HTTP headers it responds with and its behaviour

 ## Useful websites
 * Security competitions